ejy1001/MLB-Game-Predictor-Model/README.md

 # MLB-Game-Predictor-Model
-This multiple linear regression model predicts who will win a baseball game between two teams based on who will have more at-bats as determined by previous other various baseball statistics.
+This multiple linear regression model predicts who will win a baseball game between two teams.
+It is based on who will have more at-bats as determined by previous baseball statistics.
+The model can be used in R using R Shiny as well.
+First download the sourced data, then you can download the R code and put it into R. It will then be run through R and R Shiny.
+The model is fairly accurate, but has not been tested on other data other than the sourced data from the 2018 season.